-Peaches Poached in White Wine and Citrus Fruits
+Peaches Poached in White Wine with Mint, Basil and Citrus Fruits

 The perfect dessert when peaches are at their best.
 June and July are usually the best months.
 The best come either from France or Italy.
 White peaches have the very best flavours and for that there is an extra price to pay.